 Five Mile Drive’s outer loop is closed to vehicle traffic so that walkers, runners, and cyclists are able to enjoy this forest experience free from cars on:

 - Saturday and Sunday until 1 p.m.

 Go to a Park

-Metropolitan Market is a treasure trove of free food experiences.
-There are almost always cheese samples out to taste, but there are free cheese and wine tasting events regularly, too (check the events calendar available in bins near the cash registers).
+Metropolitan Market, a favorite local grocery store, is a treasure trove of free food experiences.
+There are almost always cheese samples out to taste, but there are free wine tasting events regularly, too (check the events calendar available in bins near the cash registers).